royalfork/royalfork.github.io/_drafts/ecc.md

 # Bitcoin Numbers

-To ground all this in reality, here are some real numbers taken directly from bitcoin itself (bitcoin uses the sicp256k1 curve; this curve defines the curve parameters and generator).
+To ground all this in reality, here are some real numbers taken directly from bitcoin itself (bitcoin uses the sicp256k1 curve, which has it's own paramers and generator point).

 <b>Generator Point</b>: Remember, this is the same for everyone.
 All other points are children of this base point.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;x: 55066263022277343669578718895168534326250603453777594175500187360389116729240 (10^76)